|Semester:||Fall, Spring, or Full Year|

 Juan Carlos Toledano Redondo

-In cooperation with Council on International Education Exchange (CIEE), Lewis & Clark offers this program at Universidad de Chile, Pontificia Universidad Católica de Chile, and Universidad Diego Portales.
-Following a two-week advanced intensive Spanish language and culture course, students enroll in courses at the CIEE Study Center or at the host universities where they study with local Chilean students.
-The program also includes local outings as well as weekend excursions to Valparaíso and La Serena.
+In cooperation with the Institute for Study Abroad (IFSA), Lewis & Clark offers this program at Universidad de Chile, Pontificia Universidad Católica de Chile, and Universidad Diego Portales.
+The program includes local outings as well as weekend excursions to Valparaíso and Isla Negra.

 Chile is a long and narrow country, bordered on the east by the Andes and on the west by the Pacific Ocean.
 Santiago, 60 miles from the coast and the sixth-largest city in South America, is home to over six million inhabitants.
 Visitors will revel in its world-class cuisine, infectious energy, and exotic suburban parks.
 The capital city of Chile, Santiago, is both modern and dynamic, and the industrial, financial, and geographic center of Chile.
 It is the home of the regional headquarters for many national and multinational companies and organizations.

-Requirements Fulfilled: This program fulfills the two-course international studies requirement and the overseas study requirements for the Hispanic Studies major, the World Languages Major with Spanish as the primary language, and the Latin American Studies minor.
+Major/Minor Requirements: This program fulfills the overseas study requirements for the Hispanic Studies major, the World Languages Major with Spanish as the primary language, the Hispanic Studies minor, and the Latin American Studies minor.

 Housing: Students live in private Chilean homes.
 The homestay is essential to the student’s learning process and integration into life in Santiago.
 The opportunity to live with a Chilean family not only allows students to deconstruct stereotypes and observe real life in action, it also creates opportunities for dialogue about issues raised in their courses, and practicing their Spanish language skills.